Menziess/New/README.md

 Todo

 - run any type of application using a script, without having to change docker image

-Finally

 - ci-cd: build docker container
-- write concise readme about data engineering

-Improvements

-- test modules have to be imported relative from the root
+- test modules are currently imported relative from the root